Blake Lindsley

-Blake Lindsley (born Norma Blake Lindsley Schlei) is an American actress.
+Blake Lindsley (born Norma Blake Lindsley Schlei; December 19, 1973) is an American actress.

-Early life
+Life and career

 She was born Norma Blake Lindsley Schlei in Los Angeles, California.
 She graduated from Harvard-Westlake High School in 1992 and then graduated from Yale University.

-Career

 Lindsley has appeared in over fifteen films and over eighteen television productions.
 She has also participated in the production of a video game.

-Personal life

 Lindsley married Stephen Nemeth on May 30, 2010.